Accurate Assessment via Process Data: Empirical Example: PIAAC PSTRE

-Figure \ref{fig:mse_by_nitems} displays the box plots the average MSEs for each partition of scoring and reference sets, using different number of items ($t$) for scoring ($x$-axis, number of items in Set 1) and different estimators.
-The green boxes correspond to the response-based $\theta$ estimates with respect to reference set proficiency, and the red boxes correspond to that of the process-based $\theta$ estimates.
-Each box plot represents the distribution of the $\bar{MSE}$s of the $30$ partitions for a particular test length and estimator.
-The horizontal dashed line gives the averaged MSE of the response-based latent estimate using all $7$ items across all $30$ partitions.
-One can observe that for all test lengths between $1$ and $6$ items, the process-based latent trait estimates consistently demonstrated smaller MSE, indicating higher agreement with the performance on an external set of similar tasks (i.e., the reference set response-based latent trait estimate).
-The advantage of the process-based estimator was more salient for shorter tests and diminished as the test length increased.
-In particular, with one item ($t = 1$), the process-based $\hat\theta_{X_{\mathcal B_1}}$ achieved similar median MSE with final response-based $\hat\theta_{Y_{\mathcal B_1}}$ using $3$ items ($t =3$), and with $t=2$, the median MSE of $\hat\theta_{X_{\mathcal B_1}}$ was comparable to that with $6$ items using final responses.
-With $3$ or more items, the process-based $\hat\theta_{X_{\mathcal B_1}}$s consistently achieved similar or lower MSE than the response-based estimators using all $7$ items in the scoring set on all $30$ partitions.
-Although the MSEs were calculated with respect to the estimated $\hat\theta$s on the reference sets, the lower MSEs using process-based scoring appeared to be consistent with the theoretical results on the MSE reduction using the proposed two-step conditional expectation approach.
+Figure \ref{fig:mse_by_nitems} compares the MSE of the response- and process-based trait estimators.
+Results are presented for different test lengths, ranging from $2$ to $7$ items, in the scoring set.
+The green boxes correspond to the response-based (baseline) $\hat\theta^{(s)}$, and the red boxes correspond to the process-based $\hat\theta^{(s)}$.
+Each box plot in Figure \ref{fig:mse_by_nitems} represents the distribution of the MSE across the $50$ partitions.
+One can observe that for all test lengths, the process-based latent trait estimator consistently demonstrated smaller MSE, indicating higher agreement with the performance on an external set of similar tasks (i.e., the reference set).
+In particular, with two items, the process-based estimator achieved comparable median MSE with response-based estimator using $5$ items.
+With four or more items, the process-based $\hat\theta$ consistently achieved similar or lower MSE than the response-based estimator using all $7$ items.